WVNCC | West Virginia Northern Community College

 Admissions Policy and Procedures

-In addition to application, the following is required
+In addition to the application, the following is required for Admission to WVNCC

 - Transfer students must provide an official transcript from each American Association of College Registrars and Admissions Officers (AACRAO) accredited institution.
 Transcripts cannot be older than 120 days.
 Transcripts must be in original sealed envelope or be sent electronically by the institution.

 - Male applicants are required to comply with the Military Selective Service Act.
 See www.sss.gov for additional information.